dhis2/wow-backend/guides/flyway_db_migration.md

 Conversely, if you for some reason are reverting to an older version you can run the following SQL:

 	update flyway_schema_history set checksum = '1602390773' where version = '2.31.1';

+9. I have made an error in a flyway script and merged it.
+Can I change it now?
+A. The answer depends on certain scenarios.

+	If the erroneous flyway script is a java based migration script, it can be changed.
+But make sure the behaviour/outcome of the the script is the same and only the bug is removed and no behaviour is changed.

+	If the erroneous flyway script is a sql based migration script, then the following has to be noted.
+	If the merged/checked in sql flyway script has not been released in any of the patch releases, the script can be modified without renaming the flyway versions.
+There may be flyway checksum mismatches in the development environment in some cases, which can be fixed by using the ```flyway.repair_before_migration``` to *true* in `dhis.conf`.

+	If the merged/checked in sql flyway script has been released in any of the major or patch releases, then the specific script should not be changed.
+Instead, it should be deleted and added (or renamed) as a new flyway script in the same version with the latest available flyway script number.
+For example, if there was bug identified in 2.36.20 which has been publically released in a patch releease (or major release), then the script 2.36.20 has to be removed from that branch and instead the fixed script has to be added using the "latest" available flyway script number.
+This fixed script will then be part of the subsequent release.
+Once again, care has to be taken to make this idempotent or atleast the script should respect that the previous erroneous script might have been executed on some instances.